You will need a Twitter account to join the game. This is how we display your photos in the gallery and plot your art crawls on a map.

 The current site, as it stands, is run entirely by volunteers.
 This includes maintenance, administration and moderation.

-Maintenance include bug fixes when technology upgrades, layout changes and adding of features to the site.
+Maintenance include web server and website update and upgrades, bug fixes when technology upgrades, layout changes and adding of features to the site.

-Administration of the site means keeping the server running so it stays up for this website to exist.
+Administration of the site means keeping the web server running and keeping the domain name so it stays up for this website to exist.

 Moderation of the site keeps unwanted photos and posts from showing up in the galleries.
 This action is done, more or less, on a daily basis.
 You wouldn't believe the amount of spam that gets through!